The Commonplace

 0.03

 The paper explains the main legal frameworks that currently regulate AI in India, as well as proposals for future legislation.
-Governance And Regulation null_result high existence and content of legal/regulatory frameworks and proposed legislation governing AI in India
+Governance And Regulation null_result existence and content of legal/regulatory frameworks and proposed legislation governing AI in India

 Qualitative/legal review describing current AI regulatory frameworks and proposed legislation